 Few bathroom experts saw the smart toilet becoming as popular in the UK as it has in the last couple of years, so at the moment, no-one is predicting where smart toilets might be in a few more years.
 However, their growing popularity will almost certainly mean that we see an influx of competitively priced smart toilets enter the market in the near future.
 Whether they come with a range of new functions remains to be seen, but with the growing popularity of Bluetooth mirrors, it’s not beyond the realms of possibility that someone might decide to make the Bluetooth toilet seat.
 As soon as we know what they come up with, we will be sure to share with you.

 So, there we have it, a brief look at smart toilets, or smart toilet seats if you will.
-We hope that you have found this blog post helpful, and if you have any questions or suggestions on how we can improve the post, please let us know.
+We hope that you have found this blog post helpful, and if you have any questions or suggestions on how we can improve our blog, please let us know.